 It’s time for you to stop listening to “your song” and stop going to the places that the two of you used to visit together.

 Avoid thinking about what should and could have been

 One of the biggest mistakes most people who’re trying to get over someone do is allowing all the “could’ve beens” and “should’ve beens” to consume them completely.

-This especially happens when you’re trying to move on from an almost relationship that never became real.
+This especially happens when you’re trying to move on from a toxic relationship that was never actually good for you.

 You can’t help but wonder what would have happened between you and your almost ex if they just had given you the chance.

-How would things have turned out if they at least tried to love you back?
+How would things have turned out if your significant other at least tried to love you back?

 Well, if you’re wondering how to stop caring for someone, these thoughts have to leave your mind as soon as possible.